simonerom/iotex-docs/docs/misc.md

   Get Logs filtered by contract address and Topics in stream
 Request:
   Filter: LogsFilter
-  -Address: List of Address
+    -Address: List of Addresses
     -Topics: List of Topics

 Response:
-  Logs: List of Log
+  Logs: List of Logs
 ```

 Demo: